 Grammar, conversation practice, written exercises and compositions.
 Syllabus

-Students enrolled in the Venice Program have the option of participating in two or three of the following electives.
-Students must enroll in a minimum of 16 total credits and may not exceed 20 total credits.
+Students enrolled in the Venice Program have the option of participating in two of the following electives.
+Students enroll in a 16 total credits.

 CAS AH 354: Venetian Renaissance Art and Architecture (4)

 This course explores the development of Venetian visual culture from the thirteenth century through the end of the sixteenth century.
 Lectures take place in different locations each day and emphasize the importance of seeing and understanding works of art in the physical and historical context for which they were originally created.
 Therefore, class time will consist of visits to important public spaces, churches, and monuments (as well as some important galleries and museums) in Venice.
 To help put the Venetian context within the larger one of Italy as a whole, we will also go on field trips to the island of Torcello and the cities of Padua, Florence, and Rome.
 Syllabus